freeCodeCamp/freeCodeCamp/guide/english/computer-science/data-mining/index.md

 ---
 ## Data Mining

+Data Mining is a process that uses Statistics, Artificial Intellegence and Machine Learning to find correlation and pattern from a large data.

 This is a stub. <a href='https://github.com/freecodecamp/guides/tree/master/src/pages/computer-science/databases/index.md' target='_blank' rel='nofollow'>Help our community expand it</a>.

 <a href='https://github.com/freecodecamp/guides/blob/master/README.md' target='_blank' rel='nofollow'>This quick style guide will help ensure your pull request gets accepted</a>.